MolecularAI/REINVENT4/README.md

 This writes logging information to the file `sampling.log`.
 If you wish to write this to the screen, leave out the `-l sampling.log` part. `sampling.toml` is the configuration file.
-The main user format is [TOML](https://toml.io/en/) as it is tends to be more use friendly.
-JSON can be used too but a specialised editor is recommended as the format is very sensitive to minor changes.
+The main user format is [TOML](https://toml.io/en/) as it tends to be more use friendly.
+JSON can be used too, add `-f json`, but a specialised editor is recommended as the format is very sensitive to minor changes.

-A sample configutation file (including samples for the other run modes) is located in `config/toml` of the repository and file paths therein would need to be adjusted to your local installation.
+A sample configuration file (including samples for the other run modes) is located in `config/toml` of the repository and file paths therein would need to be adjusted to your local installation.
 In particular, ready made prior models are located in `priors` in the Github repository and you would choose a model and the